NEARDIVINE LABS

 3D Printing

-A used 3D printer restoration project where I repaired and upgraded a cheap printer, then reused a spare Raspberry Pi to improve the control/interface workflow for prototyping.
+A 3D Printer Restoration project where I repaired and upgraded a cheap printer, then reused a spare Raspberry Pi to improve the control/interface workflow for prototyping.

 Recent work